 Turmeric’s curcumin content gives it numerous therapeutic properties.
 Though not exhaustive, the following section provides an overview of these properties.

 Antioxidant power.
 Turmeric has been called the ‘spice of longevity’ due to the antioxidant potential of curcumin.
-This pigment is able to combat oxidative stress, or more specifically, the accumulation of free radicals which is known to promote ageing.
+This pigment is able to combat oxidative stress, or more specifically, the accumulation of free radicals which is known to promote aging.
 Curcumin has therefore been the subject of numerous studies into the prevention of age-related diseases.
-Today, it is frequently the focus of research, and features in the composition of several anti-ageing supplements.
+Today, it is frequently the focus of research, and features in the composition of several anti-aging supplements.
 The product AntiOxidant Synergy, for example, combines an extract of Curcuma Longa with eleven other natural antioxidants, including resveratrol from grapes, EGCG from green tea and glutathione.

 Anti-inflammatory action.
 A number of scientists have investigated turmeric’s potential benefits in combatting acute and chronic inflammation.
 Their work has shown that curcumin acts as a natural anti-inflammatory in the body, able to fight the process of inflammation by inhibiting the secretion of several pro-inflammatory substances.
 Widely-documented, this anti-inflammatory effect has led to the development of specific products such as the dietary supplement InflaRelief Formula.
 This contains a number of substances including an extract of Curcuma longa standardised to 95% curcuminoids.

 Benefits for digestion.
-In Asia, turmeric is recognised for its beneficial effects on digestion.
+In Asia, turmeric is recognized for its beneficial effects on digestion.
 It promotes the secretion and elimination of bile, the fluid produced by the liver which plays a role in the digestive process.

 Hypolipidaemic and cardio-protective effects.
 Did you know that bile also plays a key role in the digestion of lipids?
 By promoting its secretion, turmeric therefore offers significant hypolipidaemic potential.
 In other words, in certain cases, it may help prevent hyperlipidaemia, known to be a major risk factor for cardiovascular disease.